Spanish Teaching Assistants (NALCA)

 NOTICE: THE REQUIREMENT FOR A CRIMINAL BACKGROUND CHECK FOR U.S. STUDENTS REQUESTING A LONG TERM VISA TO SPAIN HAS CHANGED

-The Education Office at the Embassy of Spain in Washington DC advises that the FBI background check will become a requirement for long-term student visas starting January 1, 2011.
+The Education Office at the Embassy of Spain in Washington DC advises that the FBI background check is a requirement for long-term student visas.
 Please be aware that the FBI background check takes approximately 12 weeks.
 The Auxiliares de Conversación program lasts for one academic year, thus requiring a long-term student visa.
 It is suggested that students considering long-term (more than six (6) months) programs such as Auxiliares de Conversación in Spain request this document as soon as they decide to apply for the program to allow for the lengthy processing time.

 The terminology applied to this background check is the FBI Identification Record Request/Criminal Background Check.
 The Criminal Background Check can be requested, among other reasons, to satisfy a requirement to live, work, or travel in a foreign country (i.e., police certificate, letter of good conduct, criminal history background, etc.).